Hypereosinophilic syndrome

+Hypereosinophilic syndrome can manifest in many different ways from nonspecific symptoms and fatigue to neurological impairment and endomyocardial fibrosis, which may be fatal.

+There are three different variants of hypereosinophilic syndrome, myeloproliferative, lymphocytic, and idiopathic.

 HES is a diagnosis of exclusion, after clonal eosinophilia (such as FIP1L1-PDGFRA-fusion induced hypereosinophelia and leukemia) and reactive eosinophilia (in response to infection, autoimmune disease, atopy, hypoadrenalism, tropical eosinophilia, or cancer) have been ruled out.

 There are some associations with chronic eosinophilic leukemia as it shows similar characteristics and genetic defects.
 If left untreated, HES is progressive and fatal.
 It is treated with glucocorticoids such as prednisone.
 The addition of the monoclonal antibody mepolizumab may reduce the dose of glucocorticoids.

 Signs and symptoms

-As HES affects many organs at the same time, symptoms may be numerous.
-Some possible symptoms a patient may present with include: